opengeospatial/OGC-Web-API-Guidelines/README.md

 | -- | --
 | Capabilities | The complete service metadata document.
 | Tile | A rectangular pictorial representation of geographic data, often part of a set of such elements, covering a spatially contiguous extent and sharing similar information content and graphical styling, which can be uniquely defined by a pair of indices for the column and row along with an identifier for the tile matrix.
-| FeatureInfo | Insert definition here from Wiki when thereâs time.
+| FeatureInfo | Insert definition here from Wiki when there's time.
 | Schema | The complete application schema offered by the server.
 | Feature Type | A feature type (i.e. a named collection of features with the same schema)
 | Feature | A feature (i.e. a member of a feature type)